The European market potential for certified cocoa

 These initiatives include targets for sustainable sourcing.
-Partly because of this, the imports of certified cocoa in these countries has increased.
-For instance, in Germany, up to 62% of all chocolate confectionery sold in 2018 was produced with sustainably produced cocoa, marking an increase of 33% since 2015.
+Partly because of this, the import of certified cocoa in these countries has increased.
+For instance, in Germany, up to 72% of all chocolate confectionery sold in 2019 was produced with sustainably produced cocoa, marking an increase of 33% since 2015.
 This includes cocoa certified by Fairtrade and Rainforest Alliance/UTZ, as well as by the private standards of cocoa/chocolate companies.
 The Dutch cocoa sector also increased its use of sustainable cocoa, from 21% to 30% between 2014 and 2016.

 Government procurement policies in Western Europe have also added to the demand for certified cocoa.
 Their policies consistently focus on sustainability criteria for the purchase of products, such as cocoa and chocolate.
 The Dutch government, for instance, has elaborated specific sustainable procurement guidelines which include cocoa.
 Depending on the buyer and their enforcement actions, producers will need to comply (or commit to comply) with the required standards.

-Apart from these nation-wide initiatives, there are current calls for legally binding measures for the use of sustainable cocoa on a European level.
-A first reaction at EU level was the launch of a plan to protect and restore global forests in July 2019.
+Apart from these nation-wide initiatives, there are initiatives to develop legally binding measures for the use of sustainable cocoa on a European level.
+A first reaction at European Union (EU) level was the launch of a plan to protect and restore global forests in July 2019.
 A new regulatory proposal regarding this plan will be presented by the EU in 2021.
 This proposal will include measures to minimise the impact of EU consumption of cocoa, which is seen as a risk commodity for deforestation.
 The largest cocoa companies, such as Barry Callebaut, Mars and Mondelez, support the call on the EU for due diligence regulations.
 The EU due diligence laws in the cocoa sector are expected to become operational in 2022.

 In general, sustainability issues are pressing to both producers and buyers, and will remain high on the international agenda.
 As the commitments and programmes mentioned in this section show, companies and governments recognise the need to create a more sustainable cocoa sector.
 The focus on and importance of sustainability for companies active in the cocoa sector will only increase and intensify, broadening the focus to issues such as biodiversity.